Your First LynxFlow Query

 The Pipeline Concept

-Every SPL2 query is a pipeline of commands:
+Every LynxFlow query is a pipeline of operators:

-Data starts on the left (a search or data source) and flows through each command.
-Each command transforms the data and passes it to the next.
+Data starts on the left (a from stage with optional search terms) and flows through each operator.
+Each operator transforms the data and passes it to the next.

 Step 1: Search